nicolasfara/pulverization-works-slides/commonwears-2024-rome.typ

   We consider a system composed of _thin_ and _thick_ devices, where the former are able to offload their behaviour to the latter.

-  The objective is to dynamically relocate the behaviour adapting to changing conditions (e.g., load, latency, bettery etc.).
+  The objective is to dynamically relocate the behaviour adapting to changing CPU loads of the _thick host_.

   A reconfiguration policy can be defined as a _function_ returning `Set[Component]` to be executed locally.
 ]